Wine color: Color evolution

 The presence of a complex mixture of anthocyanins and procyanidins can increase the stability of color in wine.

-As it ages, the wine undergoes chemical autoxidation reactions involving acetaldehyde of its pigments molecules.
+As it ages, the wine undergoes chemical autoxidation reactions involving acetaldehyde of its pigment molecules.
 The newly formed molecules are more stable to the effect of pH or sulfite bleaching.
 The new compounds include pyranoanthocyanins like vitisins (A and B), pinotins and portosins and other polymeric derived pigments.

 Malvidin glucoside-ethyl-catechin is a flavanol-anthocyanin adduct.
 Flavanol-anthocyanin adducts are formed during wine ageing through reactions between anthocyanins and tannins present in grape, with yeast metabolites such as acetaldehyde.
 Acetaldehyde-induced reactions yield ethyl-linked species such as malvidin glucoside-ethyl-catechin.
 This compound has a better color stability at pH 5.5 than malvidin-3O-glucoside.
 When the pH was increased from 2.2 to 5.5, the solution of the pigment became progressively more violet (λ_{max} = 560 nm at pH 5.5), whereas similar solutions of the anthocyanin were almost colorless at pH 4.0.

 The exposure of wine to oxygen in limited quantities can be beneficial to the wine.
 It affects color.

 Castavinols are another class of colorless molecules derived from colored anthocyanin pigments.